MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/cognitiveservices/face-readme.md

 # Azure Face API

+> [!IMPORTANT]
+> Access to Face recognition features is limited and requires approval for responsible use in line with Microsoft's principles for face recognition.
+Use the [Face Recognition Limited Access Review](https://aka.ms/facerecognition) form to get access.

+> [!IMPORTANT]
+> The following Face attributes have been categorized as **sensitive attributes**: `age`, `gender`, `emotion`, `smile`, `hair`, `facial hair`, `makeup`.
+New Face customers won't be able to use these attributes unless they get approved for a corresponding scenario through the [Face Recognition Limited Access Review](https://aka.ms/facerecognition) form.
+Existing customers will have access to **sensitive attributes** until November 2022, after which they must also request access.

 The Azure Face service provides AI algorithms that detect, recognize, and analyze human faces in images.

 ## Install the library